 Tara earned her Bachelor of Arts in Education from Northern Kentucky University and a Master of Arts in Education from Georgetown College and a Master of Education from Northcentral University.
 She began teaching at Community Christian Academy (CCA), CFC’s school.
 In 1990, she became the school principal, and today, CCA continues to grow and prosper under her leadership.
 In 2008, CCA received a special honor from Congressman Geoff Davis for the school’s commitment to quality education and was also recognized by Cincinnati magazine as one of the best private schools in the tri-state area.

 In 1980, Pastor Tommy and Tara had their firstborn son: Thomas Eric Bates.
 Eric earned his Bachelor of Arts (Cum Laude), Bachelor of Science (Cum Laude), and Master of Arts degrees from Northern Kentucky University, and a Ph.D. from Union Institute & University in Cincinnati, OH.
-Eric married Erin, also a graduate of NKU, in 2003; they have three children, Garrison, Greylen, and Lakota.
+Eric married Erin, also a graduate of NKU, in 2003; they have five children, Garrison, Greylen, Lakota, and twins, Montana and Gibson.
 Eric and Erin are actively involved in ministry at CFC.
-Dr. Bates currently serves as an associate pastor and an administrator for Tommy Bates Ministries, and teaches anthropology part-time at Northern Kentucky University.
+Dr. Bates currently serves as the executive pastor at Community Family Church and is an administrator for Tommy Bates Ministries.
+He also teaches anthropology part-time at Northern Kentucky University.

 In 1982, Pastor Tommy and Tara had their second son: Joshua Eugene Bates.
 Josh earned a Bachelor of Science in Mathematics (Summa Cum Laude) and a Master of Arts in Teaching from NKU.
-Josh is actively involved at CFC as youth pastor.
-He also serves in the music department and as the youth choir tour director for Impact Youth Ministries.
+Josh is actively involved at CFC as the small groups pastor.
 He married Megan in 2011 and they have three children: Ethan, Paisley and Isaac.

 In 1986, a dream came true with their lovely daughter, Ashley Elizabeth Bates.
 Ashley graduated as valedictorian of her class at Community Christian Academy and graduated from NKU with a Bachelor of Arts in Communication.
 Ashley is a gifted vocalist and sings with her brothers at CFC and has three girls: Emerson, Willow and Havana.
 She’s married to Will Bernal-Ramirez.